-Nord Anglia International School, Dubai, teaches the UK and IB curriculum to a student body of over 1750 students encompassing over 76 nationalities.
+Nord Anglia International School in Dubai teaches the UK and IB curriculum to a student body of over 1750 students encompassing over 76 nationalities.
 The primary school were looking for additional data to support their English curriculum modifications.
-Stephen Sharma, Deputy Head of Primary explains:
+Stephen Sharma, Deputy Head of Primary tells us more.

 We used the New Group Reading Test (NGRT) forms A, B and C for our Year 5 cohort of 120 children.
 The NRGT A was used by our teachers to help map provision for children at all levels of attainment at the beginning of a school year; it gave us an accurate assessment of literacy ability and the assessment foci from the results included decoding, comprehension, inference & deduction as well as higher order reading skills.